Carceral-Ecologies/Redaction-Detecting-PDF-Scraper/readme.md

 install.packages(c('pdftools', 'magick', 'tidyverse', 'tesseract'))
 ```

-For in-text redaction detection (detecting black boxes), this R script uses the executable version of ImageMagick as it has more features than the R plugin.
+For in-text redaction detection (detecting black boxes), this R script uses the executable version of ImageMagick as it has more features than the R package.
 As such, you must have [ImageMagick installed](https://imagemagick.org/script/download.php)

 -   You can verify whether ImageMagick is installed by running `magick -version` in your terminal.
 This should result in an info screen about the version installed, not a "command not found" error.
 -   On macOS, the easiest method of installation is to install [Homebrew](https://brew.sh/) and then run `brew install magick` in a terminal.